AlexTheZoomer/resau-git/Papers/importanceoffoss.md

 Alexandre DesAulniers | November 2023 | [PDF](https://drive.google.com/file/d/1-Z927hvaFHQ4h71m-EQyckvZ1ZIXOwMr/view?usp=sharing)

-## Abstract
+>[!abstract]
 The GNU/Linux project, founded on the principles of free and open-source software (FOSS), has become a cornerstone of modern technology.
 This paper explores the historical development of GNU and Linux, their underlying “free and open source” licensing models, and their far-reaching impact across various domains.
 Key findings demonstrate the critical role of GNU/Linux in driving innovation in software development, mobile computing, cloud infrastructure, and scientific research.
+>
+>
+>
+>
 While open-source software offers significant advantages, the importance of proper maintenance for security is emphasized, and has been put into question.
 The paper concludes by highlighting the enduring significance of GNU/Linux as a catalyst for global collaboration, accessibility, and technological advancement.

+^3f6ab9

 ___